 Required PPE and critical supplies and equipment (for example, disinfectant, hand sanitizer), will continue to be provided to school boards and transportation consortia through the Ministry of Government and Consumer Services and the government's pandemic supply chain.
 Medical masks (surgical/procedural) are required to be worn by school staff and visitors indoors in school, including in hallways and during classes.
-Staff are not required to wear medical masks outdoors.
+Staff are not required to wear medical masks outdoors when two metres of distance is maintained from others.
 Staff must maintain at least two metres distance when consuming food/drinks.